jsabrokwah/lampstck/implementation-journey.md

 1. AWS CLI installed and configured with appropriate credentials
 2. An EC2 key pair for SSH access to instances
-3. Basic understanding of AWS services (EC2, VPC, RDS, CloudFormation)
+3. Basic understanding of AWS services (EC2, VPC, Elastic Load Balancer, Security Group, CloudFormation, CloudWatch, IAM Roles), Docker, SQL Database, PHP, HTML, CSS, Javascript, and Apache
+4. A git repository with this entire project files pushed into it's main branch

 ## Step 1: Prepare for Deployment